 Oak class is made up of year 4 and 5 children and are taught by Mrs Harrison.
 In the afternoons we are joined by the children from Hornbeam to become 'Oakbeam'

-This term our topic will be 'Extreme Earth'
+This term our topic will be 'Ingenious Geniuses'

 Homework is set on a Friday and is due in on the following Thursday.
 Homework will link to learning from the week in any subject.
 We encourage you to hear your child read regularly and help develop their understanding of the text by questioning at least three times a week.
 Home reading books are changed daily if the reading record is signed to say it is finished.